huydang90/Covid19_vs_Climate/readme.md

 - For Italy, regions with temperature higher than 15 degree Celsius and 75% humidity encounters less spread of covid-19 cases than others.

-- A research recently undertaken found a striking similarity between the temperature and humidity between regions that have major coronavirus outbreaks.
+- A research recently undertaken (see Acknowledgements) found a striking similarity between the temperature and humidity between regions that have major coronavirus outbreaks.
 They are located along the same temperature zone in the northern hemisphere.
 It includes outbreak epicenters such as China’s central province of Hubei, South Korea, Japan, Iran, Northwestern America and Northern Italy.
 It is found that the places share an average temperature of 5°C to 11°C (41°F to 52°F) and 47% to 79% humidity.

 - Our hypothesis, therefore, is that area with average temperature and humidity level higher than these regions will see a decrease in the spread of the virus.